MuayThaiLegz/module_13/README.md

 ![Pandas](https://miro.medium.com/max/819/1*Dss7A8Z-M4x8LD9ccgw7pQ.png)

 ---

 # TensorFlow
 We used TensorFlow

-*In creating statistical graphics
+*In creating statistical graphics.
 *The heatmap to display correlations in our data.
+To plot detail.
-To plot detail *It help fortifine our inital ideas in visual form.
+*It help fortifine our inital ideas in visual form.

 ---

 ```
 # Note that when using the delayed-build pattern (no input shape specified),
 # the model gets built the first time you call `fit`, `eval`, or `predict`,